kawa2019/tackingPhones/README.md

 # Tracking phones app

-App serve to track phones on the map.
+The application is used to track phones on the map.

 # Getting Started with Create React App